Soccer-Pedro comes back to haunt Roma as Lazio win derby thriller | Sports-Games

 Lazio ended a four-match winless run by beating AS Roma 3-2 in an exhilarating Rome Derby on Sunday, sending Maurizio Sarri’s side into the top six in Serie A.

+The Biancocelesti went into the game in poor form after picking up two draws and two defeats between the league and Europa League, but they overcame their rivals in Jose Mourinho's first derby in charge of Roma.
+"We finally had a good game.
+We played a lot better than in the previous matches," Lazio midfielder Sergej Milinkovic-Savic told DAZN.

-Lazio ended a four-match winless run by beating AS Roma 3-2 in an exhilarating Rome Derby on Sunday, sending Maurizio Sarri’s side into the top six in Serie A. Sergej Milinkovic-Savic headed in the opener before Pedro scored against his former club to double Lazio’s lead and become the third player to score for both teams in the capital derby, after netting for Roma in this fixture in May.
+"We needed a derby win to go ahead and have extra motivation in our next matches."
+Milinkovic-Savic headed in the opener, before Pedro scored against his former club to double Lazio’s lead and become the third player to score for both teams in the capital derby, after netting for Roma in this fixture in May.

-Roger Ibanez pulled one back for Jose Mourinho’s side before the break but Felipe Anderson restored a two-goal advantage for Lazio in the second half.
+Nicolo Zaniolo struck the post before Roger Ibanez pulled one back for Mourinho’s side, but Felipe Anderson restored a two-goal advantage for Lazio in the second half by finishing off a clinical counter-attack.
 Jordan Veretout converted a controversial penalty to keep alive Roma’s hopes but veteran goalkeeper Pepe Reina produced two excellent saves to deny the Giallorossi an equaliser.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)